marymar/vue-harry-potter-quiz-workshop/workshop-steps/step7.md

 # Step 7: Introducing usage of store and saving data in local storage

-Maybe you have realized that everytime you are making changes in your code or you do a refresh in the preview, the state is gone away and you have to start the quiz from the beginning again.
+Maybe you have realized that every time you are making changes in your code or you do a refresh in the preview, the state is gone away and you have to start the quiz from the beginning again.
 Currently we are not storing our data, so that we can’t load information, e.g. about the current question for the user to answer, or what answers the user has given so far.

 To change this and improve and save data, we are going to use the local Storage and a state management in Vue.
 It helps us to mutate data and state in our app.